Jaycelab/Tic-tac-toe/README.md

 # Tic Tac Toe

-This is a simple implementation of the Tic Tac Toe game.
+This is a simple implementation of the classic game Tic Tac Toe.

 ## Rules

-1. The game is played on a 3x3 grid.
+- The game is played on a 3x3 grid.
-2. Two players take turns marking a cell with their respective symbols (usually 'X' and 'O').
+- Player take turns marking a cell with their respective symbols (usually X and O) against computer.
-3. The first player to get three of their symbols in a row (horizontally, vertically, or diagonally) wins the game.
+- The first player to get three of their symbols in a row (horizontally, vertically, or diagonally) wins the game.
-4. If all cells are filled and no player has won, the game is a draw.
+- If all cells are filled and no player has won, the game is a draw.

-## How to Play

-1. Clone or download the repository.
-2. Open the `index.html` file in a web browser.
-3. Click on an empty cell to make a move.
-4. The game will automatically switch turns between the two players.
-5. The game will display a message when a player wins or when the game ends in a draw.

-## Technologies Used

-- HTML
-- CSS
-- JavaScript

-## License
+## Future Enhancements

-This project is licensed under the [MIT License](LICENSE).
+- Implement a graphical user interface (GUI) for a more interactive experience.
+- Add an AI opponent with different difficulty levels.
+- Keep track of game statistics, such as wins, losses, and draws.
+- Implement an undo feature to allow players to revert their moves.